Orangihikoia DOC Campsite

 rough road to this self-registration campsite.
 Beside the eastern edge of

-(capacity 50 people) is an ideal base from which to explore the forest, with its network of tracks and walks.
+the Puketi Forest, it is close to some spectacular Kauri forest.
+The campsite is an ideal base from which to explore the forest, with its network of tracks and walks.
 There are wheelchair-access toilets, cold-water

 taps, fireplaces and wood provided at the campsite.
-No pets please.
-All sites

 Phone(s):